Making the motivic group structure on the endomorphisms of the projective line explicit: Introduction

 \end{theorem}

 Theorem \ref{thm:piN_is_group_completion_intro} gives a very concrete description of all pointed endomorphisms of $\PP$ in the unstable $\AAA$-homotopy category in the following sense: the group $\GG$ is given by a simple set of generating morphisms, and the group operation $\oplus$ in $\GG$ inherited from $[\J,\PP]\naif$ is defined in basic algebro-geometric terms.
-The only thing we are missing is a concrete morphism $\J \to \PP$ that is sent to the homotopy class $-[\id \colon \PP \to \PP]$.
-We speculate that the map $\tilde{\pi}$ defined in the beginning of section \ref{sec:Jouanolou_device_and_maps} corresponds with $-[\id]$.
-In theorem \ref{thm:class_of_tilde_pi} we prove that the image of the naive homotopy class of $\tilde{\pi}$ under the motivic Brouwer degree is the class $-\langle 1\rangle$ in $\GW(k)$.
-This shows that the image of the class of $\tilde{\pi}$ represents $-[\id]$ in the stable motivic homotopy category.
-However, this is not sufficient to determine the class of $\tilde{\pi}$ unstably.
-We elaborate on this claim in section \ref{sec:proposed_group_structure} and report on our evidence in section \ref{sec:motivic_Brouwer_degree} and appendix \ref{sec:evidence}.